Our Team

 Throughout her career, she has cultivated trusted and reciprocal relationships with Indigenous leaders, public servants, elected officials, and sector partners across Canada.
 Whether supporting Nation-building, economic development, rights implementation, community engagement, or strategic advocacy, Hillory's approach is grounded in walking beside clients as a partner, advisor, and advocate.

 Summer Wabasse is Oji-Cree from Webequie First Nation, located in Treaty 9 territory.
-As an Engagement Coordinator with Lodge Consulting, Summer supports community engagement, advisory, and Nation-building activities.
-Her work is informed by her leadership on Nishnawbe Aski Nation’s Oshkaatisak Council and the Ontario First Nations Young Peoples Council, where she supports Indigenous advocacy and youth engagement.
+As a Government Relations Specialist, Summer supports Indigenous leaders and communities in navigating the intersections of government, policy, advocacy, and community priorities.
+She brings experience in Indigenous engagement, government relations, communications, and economic development.
+Her work is shaped by her leadership on Nishnawbe Aski Nation’s Oshkaatisak Council and the Ontario First Nations Young Peoples Council, where she supports Indigenous advocacy, youth engagement, and dialogue with First Nations leadership and governments.

 Jed Johns, A/Director of Government Relations